5 Best Banks for International Money Transfers

 *These outbound telegraphic transfer fees do not take into account the exchange rates charged by the banks which almost always include additional costs and charges

 Sending your international payment with your regular bank is a safe and familiar option.
-However, it can also be relatively slow and expensive, with fees which aren’t always transparent.
-Specialist services have developed their own payment systems and networks which cut out some of the costs, and can get your money moving quicker.
-You may find you’re better off with alternative services such as Wise for international transfers which are cheaper and faster.
+However, they can also be relatively slow and expensive, with fees which aren’t always transparent.

 Looking for more detail?
 Let’s walk through the pros and cons, as well as a more thorough look at the telegraphic transfer fees, from the following banks:

 When it comes to sending a payment overseas, your bank may not actually be your best option.
-Alternative providers may be able to offer a cheaper service, with a quicker delivery time.
+Alternative providers like Wise may be able to offer a cheaper service, with a quicker delivery time.

-To illustrate, let’s look at the fees for sending 5,000 INR to the UK, with our selected banks listed above, compared to Wise.
+To illustrate, let’s look at the fees for sending 5,000 INR to the UK, with our selected banks listed above, and also Wise as a specialist online provider.

 As you can see, Wise can offer a much lower transfer fee than many of the big Indian banks we looked at.
-In addition to this, you’ll usually find you get a better exchange rate with a specialist service, with no intermediary fees to pay.
+In addition to this, you’ll usually find you get a better exchange rate with a specialist service.
 That can mean you pay less, and your recipient gets more in the end.

 ICICI